The ‘first wave’ of coronavirus isn’t over—and it’s getting worse

 “He was completely right that we’re not in the second wave,” says Ashish Jha, Director of the Harvard Global Health Institute.
 “This is not a second wave, because we’re still in the first wave.”

-At the national level, the number of new cases peaked in April and decreased throughout May.
+At the national level, the number of new cases seemed to peak in April and decreased throughout May.
 But in fact, much of the decline was driven by the New York metropolitan area, previously the epicenter of the U.S. outbreak.
 In states that neglected social-distancing guidelines, the coronavirus continued to spread.

 Now, confirmed cases of COVID-19 are rising in 26 states, weeks after parts of the country began to reopen.
-Hotspots including Arizona, Texas, and Florida are reporting thousands of new infections every day.
+Hotspots including Arizona, Texas, and Florida are reporting thousands of new infections.
+On Wednesday, the country recorded its highest single-day total of new cases: 38,115.

 Fast Company spoke to four epidemiologists to get a better understanding of America’s ongoing battle with coronavirus.
 The overall consensus was chilling: Despite more than 2.3 million confirmed infections and 120,000 deaths, few states are taking the necessary steps to halt the spread of the virus.
 A recent University of Washington study expects more than 200,000 people in the U.S. will lose their lives to COVID-19 by October 1.